chanonly123/AutoKeyboard/README.md

 # AutoKeyboard for iOS written in Swift 3.0

 Automatic Keyboard handling with ease.
+It update constraints which are bound with `bottomLayoutGuide`.

 ## []()
 ![alt tag](https://github.com/chanonly123/AutoKeyboard/blob/master/demo.gif)